RideWise

 Winter Riding Tips

-• Book before the storm hits: Schedule your ride while weather is clear — both apps let you lock in a pre-surge price
+• Book before the storm hits: Schedule your ride while weather is clear — both apps let you lock in a pre-surge price.
+See our full guide on how to avoid surge pricing

 • Use Lyft Pink price lock: Lock in a fare before surge conditions develop